 The principal activity of the Company is to design, manufacture and sell equipment that automates the process of spreading and leveling large volumes of concrete for flooring and other horizontal surfaces, such as paved parking lots and provide support services for the same to its customers throughout the world.
-Somero's headquarters and manufacturing operations are located in Michigan, USA with executive offices in Florida, USA.
-It has sales and service operations in the United Kingdom and China with distributors and direct sales representatives based throughout the world.
+The Company is headquartered in the USA, with Executive Offices in Fort Myers, Florida and manufacturing facilities located in Houghton, Michigan.
+It has sales and service operations in the United Kingdom, and China with distributors and direct sales representatives based throughout the world.